Tier 4 Student Visas

 If your visa is refused on financial grounds, or because the required documents were not received, we’ll only be able to issue you with one further CAS.
 If you’re refused again, we won’t be able to sponsor you for your studies and you won’t be able to stay on as a student at SOAS.

 For the majority of our students, the first week of term (at the end of September) is Welcome Week.
 During this week you will undertake the formal enrolment process in addition to attending various Department meetings and events.
+There may be some changes to this setup for the 2020/21 academci year so please look out for further information as you approach the start of your course.

 The formal enrolment process is fairly straightforward.
 You will be emailed in advance and given a specific enrolment period and you must come to the enrolment event during the times given.
 You must ensure that you bring the following documents with you: